Ahmad Jamal: Style and influence

-Jamal, speaking about his own work, says, "I like doing ballads.
+Jamal, speaking about his own work, said, "I like doing ballads.
 They're hard to play.
 It takes years of living, really, to read them properly."
 From an early age, Jamal developed an appreciation for the lyrics of the songs he learned: "I once heard Ben Webster playing his heart out on a ballad.
 All of a sudden he stopped.
 I asked him, 'Why did you stop, Ben?'
 He said, 'I forgot the lyrics.'"
-Jamal attributes the variety in his musical taste to the fact that he grew up in several eras: the big band era, the bebop years, and the electronic age.
-He says his style evolved from drawing on the techniques and music produced in these three eras.
+Jamal attributed the variety in his musical taste to the fact that he grew up in several eras: the big band era, the bebop years, and the electronic age.
+He said his style evolved from drawing on the techniques and music produced in these three eras.
 In 1985, Jamal agreed to do an interview and recording session with his fellow jazz pianist, Marian McPartland on her NPR show Piano Jazz.
-Jamal, who said he rarely plays "But Not For Me" due to its popularity since his 1958 recording, played an improvised version of the tune – though only after noting that he has moved on to making ninety percent of his repertoire his own compositions.
+Jamal, who said he rarely would play "But Not For Me" due to its popularity after his 1958 recording, played an improvised version of the tune – though only after noting that he moved on to making ninety percent of his repertoire his own compositions.
 He said that when he grew in popularity from the Live at the Pershing album, he was severely criticized afterwards for not playing any of his own compositions.

-In more recent years, Jamal has embraced the electronic influences affecting the genre of jazz.
-He has also occasionally expanded his usual small ensemble of three to include a tenor saxophone (George Coleman) and a violin.
+In his later years, Jamal embraced the electronic influences affecting the genre of jazz.
+He also occasionally expanded his usual small ensemble of three to include a tenor saxophone (George Coleman) and a violin.
 A jazz fan interviewed by Down Beat magazine about Jamal in 2010 described his development as "more aggressive and improvisational these days.
 The word I used to use is avant garde; that might not be right.
 Whatever you call it, the way he plays is the essence of what jazz is."

 Saxophonist Ted Nash described his experience with Jamal's style in an interview with Down Beat magazine: "The way he comped wasn't the generic way that lots of pianists play with chords in the middle of the keyboard, just filling things up.
 He gave lots of single line responses.
 He'd come back and throw things out at you, directly from what you played.
 It was really interesting because it made you stop, and allowed him to respond, and then you felt like playing something else – that's something I don't feel with a lot of piano players.
 It's really quite engaging.
 I guess that's another reason people focus in on him.
-He makes them hone in [sic]."
+He makes them hone in."

-Jamal has recorded with the voices of the Howard A. Roberts Chorale on The Bright, the Blue and the Beautiful and Cry Young; with vibraphonist Gary Burton on In Concert; with brass, reeds, and strings celebrating his hometown of Pittsburgh; with The Assai Quartet; and with saxophonist George Coleman on the album The Essence.
+Jamal recorded with the voices of the Howard A. Roberts Chorale on The Bright, the Blue and the Beautiful and Cry Young; with vibraphonist Gary Burton on In Concert; with brass, reeds, and strings celebrating his hometown of Pittsburgh; with The Assai Quartet; and with tenor saxophonist George Coleman on the album The Essence Part One.